Wednesday, September 10, 2025

 January light blasting into the small dining room

 Savage presumably worked through a flow of rooms and only then developed elevations for the bungalow.
-We can't be sure of this however, as no building elevations have surfaced to date, making it harder to know for sure whether they came after he settled the floor plan (certainly, however, this was the way Arts and Crafts architects tended to approach design of buildings).
+We can't be sure of this however, as no elevations have surfaced to date, making it harder to know for sure whether they came after he settled the floor plan (certainly, however, this was the way Arts and Crafts architects tended to approach design of buildings).
 And the elevations as built do feel organic, blending seamlessly with the building's immediate context (the cross-gables on the frontage, for example, seem to mimic the shape of the fir boughs visible behind the structure in Marigold Park).
-We have to accept the possibility that there may only ever have been sketch-plans of the bungalow's exterior, the detailed design of which may have been worked out during actual construction.
+We have to accept the possibility that there may only ever have been sketch-plans of the bungalow's exterior, the detailed design of which may have been worked out during the actual construction.
 The woodwork inside the building is absolutely flawless, a tribute to the skill of the carpenters working only with hand tools who obviously knew what they were doing.
-The same can be said of the bungalow's exterior, and the trio of cross-gables defining the main facade stand as a brilliant interpretation of bungalow form set cross-wise, on an upland ridge, in a truly picturesque landscape.
+The same can be said of the bungalow's exterior, and the trio of cross-gables that define the main facade stand as a brilliant interpretation of bungalow form set cross-wise, on an upland ridge, in a truly picturesque landscape.

 Brilliant articulation of bungalow form set cross-wise in a picturesque setting